CCTV video shows Istanbul nightclub gunman opening fire on club

 A third grainy video from inside the club captures the aftermath of the massacre, as a man wearing what appears to be an improvised face mask surveys the damage before running off camera.

-Twenty eight of the people killed in the attack were foreigners, according to officials with the Turkish Health Ministry, who listed Canadian, Iraqi, Saudi, Indian, Lebanese, Tunisian, Kuwaiti and Syrian citizens among the dead.
+Twenty eight of the people killed in the attack were foreigners, according to officials with the Turkish Health Ministry, who listed their nationalities as Canadian, Iraqi, Saudi, Indian, Lebanese, Tunisian, Kuwaiti and Syrian.

 An Arab Israeli woman was also killed, Israel's Foreign Ministry said, and her friends were wounded.